Activism and Entrepreneurship

 Social entrepreneurship is a new concept, but it weaves together strands that have been around for a long time.
 It's about forging social relationships and organizing people, but also attempts to work with the market and leverages the power of the Internet.
 See brilliant video explaining one aspect of this, Web 2.0 issues such as tagging.

-Tesla founder Elon Musk (TEDtalk) has made huge contributions as a designer and entrepreneur because he imagined what was inevitable and caught the wave to that early: Tesla electric cars, private sector spaceflight and solar energy. extensive bio interview 1/13 The Future of Energy and Transport (video bio) Oxford 2012.
+Tesla founder Elon Musk (TEDtalk) has made huge contributions as a designer and entrepreneur because he imagined what was inevitable and caught the wave to that early: Tesla electric cars, private sector spaceflight [(video on founding)] and solar energy two videos). extensive bio interview 1/13 The Future of Energy and Transport (video bio) Oxford 2012.
+His four heroes.

 Anita Roddick, social entrepreneur, founder of The Body Shop, one of the first and most successful socially conscious businesses.